 Zenko-ji ‘Gokaicho’ 2022: Everything You Need to Know

-During the festival the statue is moved into the inner sanctuary of the temple’s main hall and revealed to those in attendance.
+During the Gokaicho, the replica statue is moved into the inner sanctuary of the temple’s main hall and revealed to those in attendance.
 The statue then remains on public view for the rest of the ceremony.
 The festival also sees erection of the ‘Eko-bashira’ pillar in front of the temple.
 This large timber pillar is brought from Matsushiro and once placed in front of the temple, connected to the Maedaichi Honzon – the real statue, said to be the oldest Buddhist statue in Japan – by a rope.
 Attendees are then free to place their palm against the pillar in transference of energy between themselves and the statue.
 This simple but meaningful act and display of the replica draws millions of visitors to the temple, with specific events and ceremonies held over several months.
 In order to do this, the box housing the original statue is opened, the contents of which are protected by a cotton wrap.
 The rope is attached to this meaning that even the monks who open the protective box do not actually see the statue itself.

 The festival draws visitors from all over Japan, with estimates of more than 6 million attendees in 2009 and between 6 to 8 million in 2015.
 The next Gokaicho had been scheduled to take place in 2021 however due to the impact of COVID-19, the festival was postponed until 2022.
 The dates for the festival in 2022 have now been announced with the important announcement that it will run for a month longer than usual in an effort to spread-out when people visit and lower congestion in and around the temple.
-The festival will run from late-March until June and include various events and ceremonies, each with its own significance.
+The festival will run from late-March until late-June and include various events and ceremonies, each with its own significance.
 Major events are spread across the duration of the festival and include: